- Learn about the life cycle of a pumpkin

-Step 8: Pass out the Student Observation Journals (PDF).
+Step 3: Pass out the Student Observation Journals printable.
 Tell students to record (with pictures or words) what they see as they take care of their seeds and watch the piece of pumpkin decompose.
 Look for ways to connect the students’ observations to books you are reading and things they are learning.
 Students will take their plants home after they have grown to a predetermined height.

 Part IV: Shared Reading

-Step 9: Shared readings are a non-threatening environment for early readers to practice tracking, fluency, phrasing, and sight words.
-The story Five Little Pumpkins by Iris Van Rynbach is a great book to use as a shared reading with this unit.
+Step 1: Shared readings are a non-threatening environment for early readers to practice tracking, fluency, phrasing, and sight words.
+The story Five Little Pumpkins is a great book to use as a shared reading with this unit.
 (As the students become familiar with the text, I use it for skill-based mini-lessons — see below for an example.)
 Take out the pocket chart with sentence strips that you prepared for the Five Little Pumpkins.